 - Medication evaluations by our consulting psychiatrist with prescriptions and follow-up appointments.
 This is available only by referral from a Counseling Center staff member.

-- Wellness and educational programs on a variety of topics through our Develop U prevention initiative
+- Wellness and educational programs on a variety of topics through individual and group therapy.

 - Group process consultations for student academic groups through our TeamCoaching program